Monday, April 23, 2018

 Perhaps the cry of ‘Peace and Security!’ at the end of World War II wasn't the sign simply because all the other signs, particularly the preaching of the Good News worldwide, weren't in place yet.
 Or, perhaps the cry of 'Peace and Security!' has to be different from merely the end of a war, no matter how great.

-In my novel Resurrection Day I speculated that 1 Thessalonians 5:3 could be fulfilled by a technological advance so great that the majority of mankind felt an improvement in their standard of living because of it.
+In my novel Resurrection Day I speculated that 1 Thessalonians 5:3 could be fulfilled by a technological advance so great that the majority of mankind felt a personal improvement in their standard of living because of it.
 This is not unrealistic: we are on the cusp of advances in battery technology, graphene, thorium reactors and other marvels that potentially could, if used correctly, have people sighing with relief, however misguided their belief.
 By itself, however, no single whiz-bang invention is going have people declaring an outbreak of peace.

 But here’s another thought: What about a different take on "Peace"?
 In 2018 the United Nations held a special meeting entitled, “A New Approach to Peace.”
 The agenda was described as peace-building and sustaining peace.
 They focused on “renewed efforts toward conflict prevention addressing the root causes of conflicts rather than the consequences of conflicts.”
 The agenda candidly admitted that, in spite of the UN’s best efforts,